sdthompson1/babylon/README.md

 [Dafny](https://dafny.org/).
-However, Dafny is targetting managed languages (for example, they use a garbage collector) whereas I am more interested in the kind of lower-level programming that one might do in Rust or C. (For example, I have explicitly-sized integers, like "i32" or "u64", whereas Dafny uses an infinite-sized "int" type.)
-This is why I mentioned Rust above -- perhaps combining some of Rust's ideas with the verification features of Dafny could be an interesting direction to go in.
+However, Dafny is targetting managed languages (for example, they use a garbage collector) whereas I am more interested in the kind of lower-level programming that one might do in Rust or C. For example, I have explicitly-sized integers, like "i32" or "u64", whereas Dafny uses an infinite-sized "int" type.

+(Indeed, I am considering adding something like Rust's references and borrow checking system to the Babylon language -- then we would end up with a language that combines the memory safety of Rust with the verification features of Dafny.
+This could be an interesting direction to go in.)

 There are also many other verifcation and proof systems out there, including [Coq](https://coq.inria.fr/),